 - Completed and signed Study Hall form in the athletics office

-New for the 2019-2020 school year, we are excited to announce that we are now offering the convenience of online registration through FamilyID (www.familyid.com) for our sport sign-ups.
+For the 2020-2021 school year, we are excited to continue offering the convenience of online registration through FamilyID (www.familyid.com) for our sport sign-ups.

 FamilyID is a secure registration platform that provides you with an easy, user-friendly way to register for our programs, and helps us to be more administratively efficient and environmentally responsible.
 When you register through FamilyID, the system keeps track of your information in your FamilyID profile.
 You enter your information only once for each family member and that information can then be used for multiple programs throughout the year.

 ELEMENTARY SCHOOL INTERSCHOLASTIC SPORTS CALENDAR

 Co-Ed Varsity Soccer, grades 7-8 - end of August through the end of October

 Co-Ed Junior Varsity Soccer, grades 5-6 – end of August or beginning of September through the end of October

 Co-ed Swimming, grades K-8 – beginning of September to mid-November